afurkank/vecquery_tune/README.md

 The structure of the custom embedding model is simply adding another linear layer on top of the base BERT model of your choice, and freezing the original BERT model's parameters before fine-tuning the weights of the linear layer.
 By doing this, it preserves the original knowledge of the BERT model, thus only improving the search results without causing 'forgetting'.

+Note: Even though 'forgetting' is prevented, I would still suggest you use a big dataset that covers most of the vector embeddings in your database if not all as there may still be a loss of previous knowledge.

 # How to Use

 ## Scripts